sblack4/oracledb-graphql-demo/docs/content/lessons/overview.md

 <br/>

 ### 🙊 AWESOME!
 How can I get started???
-Don't fret, the GraphQL and Oracle Database communities are great! ❤️
-Check out the [learn more](/learn-more) page for my pick of resources
+Don't fret, the GraphQL and Oracle Database communities are great! ❤️ Head to [Running](/running) and get started now.
+If that isn't enough check out the [learn more](/learn-more) page for my pick of resources
 <br/>
 <br/>